nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/collections.md

 ---
 title: Collections
 description: Collections are a folder-like document in which you can classify existing documents.
-Documents are not actually copied or moved into the collection, which only holds a link to the document in its original location.
 review:
     comment: ''
     date: '2017-01-17'